HIV/AIDS: For Researchers and Health Care Providers

 A network that conducts clinical trials on microbicides that may prevent sexual transmission of HIV.
 T he MTN collaborates with the Adolescent Trials Network for HIV/AIDS Interventions to conduct microbicide trials in adolescents, and it works with NICHD to develop trials in pregnant women.

-- National Longitudinal Study of Adolescent Health (Add Health)
+- National Longitudinal Study of Adolescent to Adult Health (Add Health, formerly the National Longitudinal Study of Adolescent Health)

 This effort examines adolescents' social contexts-- including families, friends, peers, schools, neighborhoods, and communities-- and their effects on their health and risk behaviors.